khera/webhookthing/README.md

 - `jq` via `brew install jq`
 - `mermerd` via [GitHub download](https://github.com/KarnerTh/mermerd)
 - Open the [recommended extensions file](./.vscode/extensions.json) and install the recommended VS Code modules, assuming you're using VS Code.
+- If you installed the Mermaid extension in VS Code, run the `Mermaid:Update mermaid library to the latest` command to get a newer version of the library.

 ### Run the Project